-EnLink’s people-centric culture extends to the support of sustainable lifestyles, including physical, mental, and emotional health.
+EnLink’s people-centric culture extends to our employees’ physical, mental, and emotional health.
 Our annual wellness initiative encourages employees and their spouses to receive an annual wellness checkup.
-In 2019, more than 75% of EnLink employees received an annual wellness checkup, in some cases leading to early detection of issues or illnesses that could have become life-threatening had they gone undetected.
-Due to the pandemic, our 2020 wellness initiative was temporarily suspended due to limited access to wellness visits.
-The program is in effect for the 2021 plan year.
+In 2022, 60% of EnLink employees received an annual wellness checkup, in some cases leading to early detection of issues or illnesses that could have become life-threatening had they gone undetected.
+EnLink also offers an employee assistance program that helps connect employees to the resources they need to manage many of life’s unexpected challenges.

 Developing our Employees

-EnLink encourages bi-weekly one-on-one meetings between employees and their direct leaders – a critical element of EnLink’s long-standing culture and focus on people.
+EnLink encourages regular one-on-one meetings between employees and their direct leaders – a critical element of EnLink’s long-standing culture and focus on people.
 These key touchpoints allow leaders and employees to stay connected and accountable to one another.
-They also encourage two-way communication, provide opportunities for ongoing employee development, and provide an avenue to track progress on tasks, projects, and overall performance to ensure employees are meeting their individual goals for the year.
+They also encourage two-way communication, create opportunities for ongoing employee development, and provide an avenue to track progress on tasks, projects, and overall performance to ensure employees are meeting their individual goals for the year.

 The EnLink Community Fund

-- Based on employee reported data collected at time of hire and/or our Diversity, Equity, and Inclusion survey conducted in 2020; reflects population as of December 31, 2020.
+- Based on employee reported data collected at time of hire and/or our Diversity, Equity, and Inclusion survey conducted in 2021; reflects population as of December 31, 2022.